 How old do you have to be to get laser eye surgery?

+What is the LASIK age limit?
 I’m glad you’re asking!
 It’s so exciting to think of living your life seeing your surroundings clearly without needing any glasses or contact lenses.
 It’s a burden to constantly have to worry about.
 Do you have enough contacts, enough solution, your glasses, your glasses case?
 You have to clean glasses, adjust glasses, buy glasses, reorder contacts.
 It hurts when you get something under your contact.
 It’s annoying when you smudge your glasses.
 It’s a wonderful thing to live life without glasses and contacts.
 So as soon as you can, you want to be free from all that.
 I don’t blame you; I had laser eye surgery, LASIK, in 1998 for my -8.00 glasses (that’s pretty darn nearsighted) and have loved the freedom it has allowed me.
 (Yes, that picture is of me!)

 In this discussion, I’ll talk about: